101 Cooking For Two

 "5 stars.
 This recipe brought back great memories!
 It is actually better than my mom's."

-ham with potatoes and casserole ingredients.
+Ham with potatoes and casserole ingredients—labeled.

-slicing pealed potatoes with a manoline.
+Slicing peeled potatoes with a mandoline.

 Cooking onion in butter.